WireWhiz/BraneEngine/README.md

 The insperation is that scripting is all done through nodes, so they are connected by "strings' thus string theory.

-All code in the src folder © Elijah Knisley
+All code except lib and include files Â© Elijah Knisley